 (2) the value of such covered gift or bequest.

+Example Fred dies and leaves the princely sum of $15,000 to his U.S. citizen son.
 Fred’s son must pay a 40% tax on $1,000.
 The first $14,000 of the inheritance is exempt from tax, but the excess ($1,000, in this example) is taxable at the highest estate tax rate in force.

+Untaxable Money Becomes TaxedLet’s go back to our example again.
+Fred had $2,500,000 when he expatriated.
+He inherited all of the money his parents had in the world ($1,500,000) and then died, leaving $2,500,000 to his two children, both U.S. citizens.
+The exit tax rules of Section 2801 are remarkably easy to apply here.
+And they are remarkably harsh.
+The entire $4,000,000 (minus $28,000) received by Fred’s children will be taxed at 40%.
+Section 2801(a) makes the entire inheritance taxable, but Section 2801(c) makes the first tranche of $14,000 per recipient exempt from the tax.
 The big problem in my example is that Fred’s parents had modest wealth–far beneath the estate tax threshold for them of $5.25 million each.
 Yet their $1,500,000 of net worth will be taxed at the highest possible estate tax rate.
 Money that should never have been taxed will now be taxed, simply because it went through the hands of a covered expatriate.

 StrategiesWhat can the players in this game choose as a tax-minimizing strategy?
 Well, don’t die, of course.
 But after that, the options available are limited:

 - A covered expatriate should not allow inheritance of assets at death by U.S. taxpayers.
 In other words, Fred should disinherit his kids.